meken/sql-partitioned-tables/README.md

 TRUNCATE TABLE orders_staging;
 ```

-Now we've documented all the steps, we can put the workflow together.
+Now we've documented all the steps, we can put the workflow together in the next section.

 ## The orchestration

 We'll be using Azure Data Factory to implement the workflow.
 In principle the whole flow consists of 3 simple steps
 performed nightly; switching the oldest (non-empty) partition from the source table to the staging table, copying from
-the staging table to the warm data store and finally preparing for next day by altering the partition boundaries for
+the staging table to the warm data store and finally preparing for the next day by altering the partition function
-both source and staging tables before cleaning up the staging table.
+(adding and merging boundaries) for both source and staging tables before cleaning up the staging table.

 ![ADF Pipeline](images/adf-pipeline.png)

+The details of the workflow can be found in the ARM template, that includes the references to the data stores, data
+sets, the pipeline as well as a scheduled trigger for running the pipeline on a daily basis.

 ## Automation